blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_4.png)

 Why are certain points more common than others, given that these systems are inherently unpredictable?
 Iterating (1) at $r=3.68$ as shown above provides an explanation: the population only slowly changes if it reaches $y \approx 0.74$ such that many consecutive years (iterations) contain similar population values.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)

 A fundamental feature of chaotic systems is that their lack of periodicity implies extreme sensitivity to initial values, and this was shown by Lorenz in his pioneering work on convection.
 Why does aperiodic behavior imply sensitivity to initial values?

 At the outset these appear to be very different ideas, but consider this: there is nothing special about our initial value relative to the others obtained by iterating an equation.
 So any value that is iterated from (1) can be considered a 'starting value'.
 Now suppose that we make a small change to an iterated value

-$$ y_0 = y_0 + \mathcal{E} $$
+$$ x_{n} =  x_n + \textepsilon - \textepsilon $$

+where $\textepsilon$ is an arbitrarily small finite number.
+What would happen if this small change did not change future values, such that for any iteration number $i$,
+$$x_{n+i} = x + \textepsilon_{n+i} - \textepsilon $$

+If the system contains unique trajectories (ie if any given point of the system has only one future trajectory), then this system must be periodic: whenever $x_{n+i}$ is within $\textepsilon$ to $x_n$, the same iteration pattern obtained between these two points must repeat.

 Thus chaotic systems are unstable everywhere.
 But they are not necessarily equally unstable everywhere, and the iterations at $r=3.68$ above provide a graphical example of a certain value ($y \approx 0.74$) than others.
 This illustrates a second feature of chaos that differs from its English usage: mathematical chaos is not completely unordered.
-A more descriptive word might be 'mysterious' because these systems are unsolveable and unpredictable, even if they are partially ordered or even bring about spectacularly intricate ordering, as seen in the next section.
+A more descriptive word might be 'mysterious' because these systems are unsolveable and unpredictable, even if they are partially ordered or are bounded by spectacular patterns, as seen in the next section.

 ### The relationship between chaotic systems and fractals